aysh34/30days_of_OOP/README.md

-# This repository contains the practice questions of OOP
+"This repository contains a collection of practice questions and exercises on Object-Oriented Programming (OOP).
+It is designed to help learners understand and apply OOP concepts effectively."